Engin-Boot/pong-stage-Mohit-it-is/Stage0/Movementof_racket_ball.md

 ### Scenario: User press exit or game crashed while playing

-  Given User has started the game and game is loaded sucessfully
+  Given User has started the game and game is loaded successfully

   When User press exit or game freezes while playing